 How might we… solve the problem?

-Developing “how might we…” (HMW) questions is a way of focusing in specific questions that, if answered, could help to answer the stated problem.
-It involves breaking down the problem into manageable sub-tasks, and using these to trigger ideas during the ideation phase.
-Here are a few HMW questions I developed to help define the problem further:
+Developing “how might we…” (HMW) questions is a way of focusing on specific questions that, if answered, could help to answer the stated problem.
+It involves breaking down the problem into manageable sub-tasks and using these to trigger ideas during the ideation phase.
+These are design challenges we can try to address.
+Here are a few HMW questions I developed to help define the potential design challenge:

 How might we…